-Unlike VQ [13], whose point assignment step is orderindependent and simply assigns points to the closest cluster, our point assignment cannot guarantee a decrease in outside volume.
+Unlike VQ [13], whose point assignment step is orderindependent and simply assigns points to the closest cluster, our point assignment can not guarantee a decrease in outside volume.
 In practice, it almost always achieves one.
 If point assignment yields an error increase, sphere teleportation is triggered (see below).
 If this fails to decrease error, the algorithm terminates.

 The above (naive) algorithm for point assignment can be accelerated.
 Naive point assignment computes $n \times n_s$ SOV queries, where n is the number of points and $n_s$ the number of clusters.
-We can significantly reduce this number by observing that cluster bounding sphere centers $o_i$ remain fixed during point assignment, only their radii $r_i$ are progressively enlarged as more points are assigned.
+We can significantly reduce this number by observing that cluster bounding sphere centers $o_i$ remain fixed during point assignment; only their radii $r_i$ are progressively enlarged as more points are assigned.
 The current outside volume of each cluster sphere is thus only a function of its current radius.
 As points are assigned, we keep track of the outside volume for each cluster sphere as a function of the points' distance to $o_i$ .
 In other words, we build a table of the relation between radius and SOV for each cluster based on its fixed center $o_i$ .

-To assign a new point p, for each cluster $C_i$ we look up a (previously assigned) point q in its table that is closer to $o_i$ than p, yielding a lower bound on p's outside volume.
-By subtracting $C_i$ 's current outside volume from this, we obtain a lower bound on the outside volume increase without performing a new SOV query.
+To assign a new point p, for each cluster $C_i$ we look up a (previously assigned) point q in its table which is closer to $o_i$ than p, yielding a lower bound on p's outside